Carina-P/hire-hens/README.md

 * Order details page:
     * The details for the order with all items to buy and all items to rent.
     * If order there is no delivery date for order in database.
 Not delivered is shown in red.
 User is given possibility to add todays date as delivery date.
     * If a rental item has a rental due, the rental due date is shown.
-Red if due date has passed and green if the date is in the future.
+The date is red if due date has passed and green if the date is in the future.
 User has the possibility to "mark" rental as returned.

 **profile**
 * Profile page: